MrInanimated/bp-overlay/themes/README.md

 Specifies the source of your image.

 `xOffset`
-*(optional, unimplemented)* Specifies an x-coordinate offset for alignment purposes.
+*(optional)* Specifies an x-coordinate offset for alignment purposes.
+Be aware that this will behave weirdly with rotation and scaling.

 `yOffset`
-*(optional, unimplemented)* Specifies a y-coordinate offset for alignment purposes.
+*(optional)* Specifies a y-coordinate offset for alignment purposes.
+Be aware that this will behave weirdly with rotation and scaling.

 ------------